Internet of Things

 IoMT can also stand for the Internet of Medical Things, which makes use of wearables in the form of both distinct gadgets and inserts in everyday items.
 These include a strap worn around the waist that continuously measures pulse and blood oxygen saturation level, for example.
 Similarly, invisible metal sensors woven into ordinary shirts and blouses are an example of intrinsic IoMT devices.

 IoMT is expected to play a vital role in the eHealth trend in which patients collect their own personal medical data, which gives them much greater control over their treatment due to their ability to submit their data to the medical analyst of their choice, whether it be a traditional hospital or an app from a wellbeing company.

 Many analyst firms predict an exponential increase in the number of connected devices in the near future.
-Gartner puts the figure at 26 billion devices by 2020, while others predict 50 billion.
-Even if these estimates are inaccurate by half, we’re still looking at a massive upswing in sensor devices generating unprecedented amounts of data that need to be intelligently analysed and acted upon.
+We’re looking at a massive upswing in sensor devices generating unprecedented amounts of data that need to be intelligently analysed and acted upon.

 The First Step

 IoT will impact most, if not all aspects of businesses that involve machines or humans.
 While the many IoT prognoses and gadgets might seem overwhelming at first, you can ease into IoT with confidence.
 Connecting the main components of your own or your customers’ businesses and introducing a deal of logic into these is a smart and risk-free first step into the world of IoT.

 Strikersoft has successfully developed intelligent logic and smart devices for a number of its clients’ IoT offerings.
 Do you want to know more?
 Click the button below.

 5 quick insights into the world of IoT